Food Culture

 Read about speciality Chinese tea shops offering premium tea leaves for appreciaiton.
 It is not the typical supermarket off the shelf buying experience.

-A very popular festive food consumed during the Mid Autumn Festival.
-Explore the range of moon cakes from the traditional bean paste moon cakes to the contemporary ice cream moon cakes.
+A pastry consumed during the Mid Autumn Festival.
+Explore the range of moon cakes from the traditional bean paste to the contemporary ice cream moon cakes.

 Sweet sticky Chinese pastries made from glutinous rice popular as gifts or private consumption during Chinese New Year.
 The Chinese pastry with the largest variation in its appearance.